 Regulator

-To install the LPG storage tank and vaporizers, it is necessary to use two regulators.
-For more information about gas train regulators, you can read the article Gas Regulators; An Overview of 11 Different Types and the best Brands.
+To install the LPG storage tank and vaporizers, two regulators are required.
+For more information about gas train regulators, see the article Gas Regulators.

 Primary regulator: This regulator, also known as the high-pressure regulator, is responsible for reducing the gas pressure from the tank pressure (8 bar) to 1 bar.
 It should be installed after the vaporizer and close to it to ensure the gas pressure is reduced to the appropriate level after vaporization.